SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

          stopLogsIngestion: true
    ```

-3. To revert changes, please perform first step as it is, and after configuration has been propagated to all pods, you can remove all configuration added in this section from the `user-values.yaml`.
+3. To revert your changes, perform first step as-is, then after configuration has been propagated to all pods, you can remove all configuration added in this section from the `user-values.yaml`.

 :::note
-It's important to perform the first step exactly as it is, especially waiting for all logs collector pods to apply new configuration.
+It's important to perform the first step exactly as-is, especially waiting for all log collector pods to apply new configuration.
 We want to avoid the situation in which logs collector pods are picking up debugging logs and sending them to Sumo Logic, as it may increase your costs.
 :::

-### See traces being send to Sumo Logic
+### View traces being sent to Sumo Logic

 You can use Sumo Logic Mock to see what data has been send to Sumo Logic.

 In order to do that, add the following to your `user-values.yaml`:
 ```yaml
 debug:
   sumologicMock: